Having diesel on hand can be useful if you need fuel for a bug-out vehicle or want to power a generator.

 Recirculating the fuel helps it to blend well and reach all of the bacteria in the tank.
 You should also allow the fuel to sit before using it as this encourages any dead microbes to settle at the bottom.
-In addition, be sure to replace the filters for several days following treatment to prevent the dead microbes from clogging up the filters.
+Also, be sure to replace the filters for several days following treatment to prevent the dead microbes from clogging up the filters.

-Also consider adding water absorbers to your fuel.
+Also, consider adding water absorbers to your fuel.
 Water absorbers help to attract water molecules so that the water and molecules can bond, causing the water to burn off as steam.
 The use of water absorbers is essential if you live in a humid climate or a climate that experiences drastic temperature fluctuations.

 There is also the issue of ULSD not lasting as long as prior fuel options.

 To work around these problems and keep your diesel lasting as long as possible, it is important to store and maintain the fuel properly.
-With proper storage and maintenance, you can have a healthy supply of diesel on hand for when you really need it for SHTF scenarios.
+With proper storage and maintenance, you can have a healthy supply of diesel on hand for when you need it for SHTF scenarios.